 As a Biomedical Scientist, you could specialise in areas such as:

-- clinical chemistry - analysing blood and other samples, for example, to identify diabetes.
+- clinical chemistry - analysing blood and other samples.
 This area also involves testing the workings of organs such as the kidneys and liver.

 - transfusion science - identifying blood groups for blood donation, matching the right group to the patient, and making sure there is enough blood at the hospital to cope with emergencies such as road traffic accidents